Anaminus/roblox-cure/README.md

 		The amount of time to wait before respawning after a player's character dies, in seconds.
 Initially, this value is 5.

-	This global is only available on the server.
+	This global variable is only available on the server.

 ### Run-time Procedure